ocobanoglu18/swiftuiProjects/README.md

 # swiftuiProjects
-I am doing swiftui Projects for helpinf people to fetch my UI design and implement for their projects easily.
+I am doing swiftui Projects for helping people to fetch my UI design and implement for their projects easily.